FranckFrost/ffcotw_framebot/README.md

 ## Usage
 The bot has a `/frames` and a `/cargo` slash command that both accept 2 arguments:
-- the `character` which is a case insensitive string (e.g. Kyo, Iori)
+- the `character` which is a case insensitive string (e.g. Rock, Terry)
 - the `move` which is a case insensitive string of the motion or name (e.g. Crouch C, Close A)

 ## Notes
-Hitbox images will be added slowly, starting with normal moves.
+Hitbox images and other commands may be added in the future.

 ## Demo
 [![gif](https://media.giphy.com/media/LrqUuAZB2E3hGvHtOH/giphy.gif)](https://giphy.com/gifs/LrqUuAZB2E3hGvHtOH)

 ## Feedback
-Visit the official [02UM Discord Server](https://discord.gg/8JNXHxf) to discuss with [@Franck_Frost](https://twitter.com/FranckFrost), maker of both the data sheet and bot.
+Visit the official [COTW Discord Server](https://discord.gg/ChEEUuZwqS) to join the community actively providing data for the bot.

 ## Bot status